 3. Pat dry.
 The more you can dry your produce now, the less time it takes in the dehydrator

 4. Lay it out on your dehydrator trays, and then dry at about 125 degrees until they are nice and crisp.
 This is going to be fully determined by how wet they were when you put them in, how large the chunks were, what the humidity in your area is, whether the Moon is in the house of Venus or rising past Jupiter or if it’s Shrove Tuesday 1986.
 Sometimes, you just need to check after a couple of hours and keep checking!
 Generally, mine are dry in around 4-6 hours.

 Now, if you don’t have a dehydrator, you can use your oven and baking sheets.
-Just turn your oven on to it’s lowest setting, put something in the oven door so it doesn’t close all the way, and watch those puppies closely.
-You can bake for about 30 min, and then you’ll have to check for doneness and continue baking if they aren’t crispy.
-Don’t overlap them for best effect.
+Just turn your oven on to it’s lowest setting, put something in the oven door, so it doesn’t close all the way, and watch those puppies closely.
+Also, you can bake for about 30 min, and then you’ll have to check for doneness and continue baking if they aren’t crispy.
+So, don’t overlap them for the best effect.

 Need some flavor to your chips?

 I’ve sometimes added the oil and salt before I dehydrate, but it can make the chips harder to determine if they’re done.
 But it still is great.
-You won’t be able to store these chips for long-term because of the oil, so eat ’em up now!
+So, you won’t be able to store these chips for the long term because of the oil, so eat ’em up now!
 They’re YUMMY and nutritious!

 One of my readers, Paula, shared how she makes Kale Chips in the oven:

 “Kale chips.
 Like potato chips, but Kale instead.
-Spray clean, washed Kale (I tear it into smaller pieces) with Pam (I make it from extra virgin olive oil and water), arrange on tin foil on a cookie sheet, bake at 300 degrees for about 10 – 15 mins.”
+Spray clean, wash Kale (I tear it into smaller pieces) with Pam (I make it from extra virgin olive oil and water), arrange on tin foil on a cookie sheet, and bake at 300 degrees for about 10 – 15 mins.”